Selsdon: Geography

 Selsdon sits at an elevation of 150m above sea level.
 Nearby Sanderstead Plantation (between Selsdon and Sanderstead) has a height of 175m above sea level.
 The main shopping area of Selsdon is concentrated on Addington Road east of the junction with Farley Road/Old Farleigh Road.
 It contains a variety of shops, banks, cafes, the local Baptist Church and two pubs (the Sir Julian Huxley and a micro-pub).

 In January 2007 the prominent Selsdon Clock, in rustic style with a brushwood motif round its face by Jon Mills, was installed on the Selsdon Triangle, on the plinth of a former public lavatory, in front of the library and Sainsbury's supermarket.

 Selsdon Hall is based underneath Sainsbury's supermarket and the library.
 It is designed to be a hub for the local community.
 It comprises a hall that can be hired privately and a coffee shop, which is open to all members of the public.

 Transport

 Rail and tram

-Selsdon was formerly served by Selsdon railway station.
-This station was actually two miles from Selsdon; it was closed in 1983.
+There was a Selsdon railway station, though it was actually two miles from Selsdon (it was originally named Selsdon Road).
+It was closed in 1983.

 East Croydon station is connected to Selsdon by bus.
 (This station providing access to Gatwick airport, Luton airport, London and the South Coast.)
 Two smaller stations, and South Croydon are two miles from Selsdon.
 There are Tramlink stops at Gravel Hill and Coombe Lane, about 1.5 and 2 miles from the town centre respectively.